Welcome to my Bookstore:

 A Great and Just Philippine Judge – and a Defender of the Constitution

 Included in “The Borromeo Family of Cebu” by Marc E. Nonnenkamp (ISBN 978-1460908082 now available on www.amazon.com through CreateSpace for $17.99 paperback and for $9.99 as an Amazon Kindle e-book).
 This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products) and is also available at Barnes & Noble in both paperback and electronic NOOKbook editions.
+My books may be purchased on the global Amazon.com network which sells retail items in the USA, Canada, Mexico, Brazil, the UK, Ireland, Germany, Austria, Switzerland, Luxembourg, Liechtenstein, Poland, Sweden, Finland, the Netherlands, Belgium, France, Monaco, Andorra, Spain, Portugal, Italy, San Marino, Turkey, the Arab world (27 countries), Australia, India, China and Japan.
 A January 31, 2014 article in “The Philippine Star-Freeman” newspaper from Manila commemorates Judge Borromeo’s honesty and integrity as a public official upon the 91st anniversary of his tragic assassination: http://www.philstar.com/freeman-opinion/2014/01/31/1285085/j.-borromeo-street-cebu-city.
 The article has 11,740 “Shares” and “Likes” on Facebook, Twitter and Googleplus – thank you so much for interest.

 My maternal grandfather is one of the most famous provincial judges in the history of the Philippines, due to a landmark case in the Supreme Court of the Philippine Islands (Borromeo vs. Mariano) which he won in January 1921 two years before he was murdered in January 1923.
 He defended the legal independence of the judicial branch of government in the face of a hostile insular legislature.
-This article has received more than 14,621,598 page visits since November 2007 – thank you very much for your interest!
+This article has received hundreds of thousands of page visits since November 2006 – thank you very much for your interest!

 Note: we recently posted photos (in our separate photo section) showing the new monument in honor of Judge Andrés Borromeo, located at Borromeo Plaza in downtown Cebu City, the Philippines.
 These pictures were taken in May 2008, upon the occasion of the Borromeo Family Reunion in Cebu City.
 More than 100 family members attended, and we had the occasion to see about 20 more relatives in Manila later during our trip.